-CEA members hit the pavement at the 23rd annual Eversource Hartford Marathon, but not all the teachers had their running shoes on—many volunteered their time in support of the Connecticut Education Foundation (CEF) and local charities.
+CEA members hit the pavement at the 23rd annual Eversource Hartford Marathon today, but not all the teachers had their running shoes on—many volunteered their time in support of the Connecticut Education Foundation (CEF) and local charities.

 “For the teachers, it’s not just about running in the race, but participating in a worthy cause,” said CEA Vice President and CEF President Jeff Leake.

 “Joining Team CEF as a runner or volunteer gives teachers the opportunity to be part of the Connecticut Education Foundation’s fundraising efforts, while also assisting charities around Hartford,” said Leake.

 This is CEF’s third year as an official charity of the marathon.
 CEF is CEA’s charitable arm, and raises money to help children and teachers with extraordinary personal hardships, as well as students planning teaching careers.
 (Read more about the foundation here.)

 Avon teacher Judy Mahar joined Team CEF for the first time this year and volunteered in the runners’ concession tent, handing out snacks.
 “It is an awesome experience.
 Everyone is supportive of the runners and the energy is fantastic,” she said.

 Stamford teacher Tricia Conduah was back for a second straight year with her twins, Joshua and Jasmine.
 “It’s important to give back to the community.
 We had a great experience last year and wanted to be here again.
 My son enjoyed it so much that he even invited two friends to join us,” said Conduah